nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    3. Test case 2:
    `view 0`
    **Expected**: No person is viewed.
 Error details shown in the status message.
 Person information panel remains the same.

+### Setting a person's status (Preliminary, Interviewed, Accepted/Rejected.)
+1. Setting a person's status in the list
+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    2. Test case 1:
+       `set 1 Interviewed`
+       **Expected**: On the next 'view' command, the personnel's details shows as Interviewed.
+    3. Test case 2:
+       `Set 0 Interviewed`
+       **Expected**: No person is set to 'Interviewed'.
+Error details shown in the status message.
+Person information panel remains the same.

+### Exporting the information into a csv file
+1. Exporting all current user data to csv
+    1. Prerequisites: Necessary write permissions to the /data/export.csv location

+    2. Test case 1:
+       `export`
+       **Expected**: File is successfully exported to the location /data/export.csv
+    3. Test case 2:
+       `export` (without write permissions)
+       **Expected**: /data/export.csv file is not updated.
+Error details shown in the status message.

 ### Filtering persons by their scores for a particular tag based on a particular metric while all persons are being shown
 1. Filtering persons by their scores for a particular tag based on a particular metric while all persons are being shown
    1. Prerequisites: